-- Time – period between observing the need for a decision and the decision itself.
+- Time – the period between observing the need for a decision and the decision itself.
 It could be anything between microseconds to months or years.

 - Complexity – following the so-called Cynefin framework, we could classify the decisions as:

-- Simple, which boil down to a clear cause and effect relationship,
+- Simple, which boil down to a clear cause-and-effect relationship,

 - Complicated, which require expertise or analysis to identify cause and effect,